MehtA-AI-AIMLResearchBootcamp22/Midterm-/index.md

-# Midterm Project: Predicting the Gender of the Author of a Text
+## Predicting the Gender of the Author of a Text

 ## Problem
 Given a dataset of eleven scientific texts written by both male and female authors, we were tasked with building a machine learning model that was capable of predicting the gender of the author of a similar book.
 We not only aimed to create a model with high accuracy, but also endeavored to find which features contributed most to the prediction of the model, which would reveal the inherent difference between male and female writing.